-We strongly recommend that you use only Honda Genuine or Honda Signature Accessories that have been specifically designed and tested for your ATV.
+We strongly recommend that you use only Honda Genuine Accessories that have been specifically designed and tested for your ATV.
 Because Honda cannot test all other accessories, you must be personally responsible for proper selection, installation, and use of non-Honda accessories.